min2ha/ukwa-site/content/target/71560/index.en.md

   "subject": "Religion/Theology"
 }

-# St. Columba's by the Castle Episcopal Church

 Site of a Scottish Christian church and its congregation belonging to the Scottish Episcopal denomination located in Edinburgh.